mh-firouzjah/archlinux-installation-guide/README.md

-kshutdown # Graphical shutdown utility, which allows you to turn off or suspend a computer at a specified time ksshaskpass # ssh-add helper that uses kwallet and kpassworddialog ksysguard # System monitor for KDE to monitor running processes and system performance. ksystemLog # System log viewer tool for KDE ksystemlog ksystemstats # A plugin based system monitoring daemon ktimer # Little tool for KDE to execute programs after some time ktouch # Program to learn and practice touch typing
+kshutdown # Graphical shutdown utility, which allows you to turn off or suspend a computer at a specified time ksshaskpass # ssh-add helper that uses kwallet and kpassworddialog ksysguard # System monitor for KDE to monitor running processes and system performance. ksystemlog # System log viewer tool for KDE ksystemstats # A plugin based system monitoring daemon ktimer # Little tool for KDE to execute programs after some time ktouch # Program to learn and practice touch typing